Skip to Content

 Removal of Executors

-The court can remove a fiduciary, such as an Executor, when the court believes that the Executor has taken action counter to the beneficiary’s best interest breaching their fiduciary duty.
+The court can remove a fiduciary, such as an Executor, when it believes that the Executor has taken action counter to the beneficiary’s best interest, breaching their fiduciary duty.
+Removal of Executors; It’s What We Do.

 Convincing A Judge To Remove An Executor.

-The judge will remove an Executor only if he or she hears the proper evidence.
-You must provide the judge evidence in the form of documents and testimony.
-Gathering this evidence requires depositions, expert witnesses such as accountants, interrogatories, witness interviews, subpoenaed documents and evidence presented following the Rules of Evidence and subject to the Executor’s objections.
+The judge will remove an Executor only if they hear the proper evidence.
+You must provide the judge with proof in the form of documents and testimony.
+Gathering this evidence requires depositions, expert witnesses such as accountants, interrogatories, witness interviews, subpoenaed records, and evidence presented following the Rules of Evidence and subject to the Executor’s objections.
 Our experienced Estate Litigation Attorneys will walk you through every step of this complicated journey.
 Convincing judges to remove Executors is what we do.

 Executor Removal Experience Saves You Money.